University Chapel

-University Chapel (formerly Lee Chapel) of Washington and Lee University is a National Historic Landmark in Lexington, Virginia.
+University Chapel of Washington and Lee University is a National Historic Landmark in Lexington, Virginia.
 It was constructed during 1867–68 at the request of Robert E. Lee, who was president of the school (then known as Washington College), and after whom the university is, in part, named.
 The Victorian brick architectural design was probably the work of Lee's son, George Washington Custis Lee, with details contributed by Col. Thomas Williamson, an architect and professor of engineering at the neighboring Virginia Military Institute.
 Upon completion and during Robert E. Lee's lifetime it was known as the College Chapel.
 Lee was buried beneath the chapel in 1870.

 Recumbent statue of Lee

 "Recumbent Statue" of Robert E. Lee asleep on the battlefield, by Edward Valentine.
 It is often mistakenly thought to be a tomb or sarcophagus, but is a statue on a base or couch.
 Lee is buried in a crypt beneath the chapel.

 The centerpiece of the apse of the chapel—in the place where an altar is located in the traditional plan of a Christian church—is a statue of Lee, in his uniform, asleep on an unnamed Civil War battlefield.
 The "Recumbent Lee" is by sculptor Edward Valentine whose statue of Lee, formerly displayed as one of Virginia's representatives in National Statuary Hall, was removed from the U.S. Capitol, and whose statues of Jefferson Davis were removed from Richmond, Virginia's Monument Avenue and New Orleans.